laino/final-pm/doc/README.md

 __scale__

-Starts or stops processes for each selected application until N matches
+Starts or stops processes for each selected application until the number of
+running processes using the latest configuration matches configured
-configured _instances_.
+_instances_.

 __show__